citp/privacy-policy-historical/m/my/myd/mydeal.com.au.md

-> *The following text is extracted and transformed from the mydeal.com.au privacy policy that was archived on 2011-09-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110915005217id_/http%3A//www.mydeal.com.au/info/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mydeal.com.au privacy policy that was archived on 2012-06-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120615224715id_/https%3A//www.mydeal.com.au/info/privacypolicy) for the most accurate reproduction.*

-# MyDeal | Privacy Policy
+# MyDeal.com.au | Privacy Policy

 MyDeal.com.au (“Site”) is owned and operated by MyDeal.com.au Pty Ltd (ABN 60 150 104 715)(“MyDeal”).
 This statement sets out MyDeal’s policies relating to the collection and use of your personal information.
 It applies to your conduct on the MYDEAL website (“Site”).
 This policy is in addition to the Terms of Use governing the Site and should be read in conjunction with the Terms of Use.